-There’s a gigantic doored closet with cupboards galore for every valuable science encyclopedia, microscope, Usborne history book and French book that I have collected in my ten year old library.
-And I have many books, despite purging many at every move.
-I put an electrical plug at the bottom of this cupboard where a pencil sharpener and CD player are ready to go for a morning of activity.
+There’s a gigantic doored closet with cupboards with science encyclopedias, microscope, history books, math manipulatives, crafting material and language resources that I have collected in my eleven year old library.
+I have many books, despite purging many at every move.
+An electrical plug is at the bottom of this cupboard where a pencil sharpener and CD player are ready to go.

-It’s yellow isn’t just from the walls but the morning to afternoon sun beaming through the windows.
+It’s yellow isn’t just brightening the walls, because the morning to afternoon sun is beaming through the windows.
 In the splash of morning sunlight, I feel energized to get going.
 One of my girl’s friends says that yellow stimulates brain power, so I’ll take it.

-It’s a warm alternative to the rest of the house anyway.
-It’s pretty clear on entering our home that I like blue.
+It’s a warm alternative to the rest of the house.
+It’s pretty clear on entering our home that I prefer the colour blue.
 Blue is the fluidity of water.
 Blue is calm, cool, ease.
-Blue is impressionist watercolours: Monet and Renoir.
-Might be why I’ve nicknamed our home Giverney of the Mountains.
-Blue is the perfect backdrop for greens and yellows and reds.
-So the sunny yellow of the kids’ study offers variety.
+Blue is borrowed from the impressionist watercolour: Monet.
+Would be why I’ve named our home Giverney of the Mountains.

 One window faces northeast, providing morning sun and a view of the natural pond only a half dozen feet from the house.
-My desk window faces southwest, framing the front verandah and at the end of the verandah, the walk down to the river, the island just a hundred feet from our riverfront property, and next year, a view of our fenced vegetable garden.
-The windows to the south face the driveway and the towering coniferous Kootenay mountains and most of the days’ sun.
+My desk window faces southwest, framing the front verandah where Violet, the Great Pyrenes naps — at the end of the verandah, the walk down to the river, the neighbouring island.
+There’s a view of our fenced vegetable garden with busy birdfeeders –squirrels, flitting black capped chickadees and Northern flicker competing for sunflower seeds, while the hens peck at the base.
+The south facing windows open to the driveway, the towering coniferous Kootenay mountains, and most of the days’ sun.

 Three wood bookshelves house our favourite storybooks, books we’ve read, books we want to read, books we want to pass down to the next sibling: the abridged and non-abridged versions of anything Jane Austen, Charlotte Bronte, and Charles Dickens.
-There are the series of the Littles and Little House on the Prairie, Anne of Green Gables, Canadian Girl series, and Magic School Bus.
-Now they’re loving Bridge to Terabithia, Number the Stars, and Swiss Family Robinson.
+There are the series of the Littles and Little House on the Prairie, Anne of Green Gables, Canadian Girl series, Bridge to Terabithia, Artemis Fowl, To All the Boys I’ve Loved Before, The Kite Runner, Number the Stars, and Swiss Family Robinson.